Sichao-Li/sichao-li.github.io/_pages/about.md

 - 2023.06.24: Build the personal webpage, congrats to myself!
 - 2023.06.22: Presented (oral) our work in IJCNN 2023, Gold Coast, Australia

-Publications
-====
-My full publication lists can be found on [Google Scholar](https://scholar.google.com/citations?user=ylZQz2sAAAAJ&hl=en) page and [Researchgate](https://www.researchgate.net/profile/Sichao-Li-6) page.

-Feel free to drop me an email for a full-text request if you are interested in my work :relaxed:

 Services
 ====
 Reviewer: ICML; Neurips; ICLR; AISTATS; IJCNN; Cell Reports Physical Science; Scientific Report